 Limb-girdle muscular dystrophy, or just LGMD, is a rare genetic muscular disorder with 34 known subtypes.
 The disease varies in severity.
 Symptoms can occur from early childhood up to adult age.
 It first affects the proximal muscles of the arms and legs, but finally, muscles all over the body can be involved.
 LGMD causes mild to severe weakness and muscle wasting, which can eventually lead to a complete loss of function.
 The heart, as well as the respiratory muscles, are affected in some subtypes.
 Nerves, other organs, and the brain aren’t affected.
 LGMD is often confused with MS, but it has nothing to do with it.

 Why Little Miss Turtle?

 My enduring experience in living with limb-girdle muscular dystrophy 2I has taught me to overcome fear and has set my mind free from social convictions.
-I would like to share my story and especially all my travel adventures with you.
-The name “Little Miss Turtle” came up because back then, when I was still able to walk, I moved around slowly but steadily – just like a turtle.
+I would like to share my story and especially all my wheelchair travel adventures with you.
+The name “Little Miss Turtle” came up because back then, when I was still able to walk, I moved around slowly but steadily – just like a turtle does.

 See you soon.